What Users Say

 We currently crowdfund its development.

 Help us getting there and save up to 75% for your first year.

 Per url visited it stores on average around 140kb.
 If you are a heavy web user with 30.000 visited documents you end up with about 4GB of data per year.

 Our cloud plan allows you to send this to the cloud.

 While being idle, the extension needs around 80MB of Ram, which can go up to about 250-300 when you are opening the search overview or settings.
 Only when importing your previous history or bookmarks, the extension gets demanding.

-Only when you are using the importer for your history & bookmarks, or about 10-15seconds after you visit a website the CPU spikes a bit because of the resources needed to index pages.
+The only CPU spikes you’ll experience are small peaks when you import your history and bookmarks, or about 10 seconds after you visit a website, because of the resources needed to index pages.